 - 3.1 We will use the criteria to approve and then monitor AMHP programmes.
-The criteria should therefore set clear expectations of the processes and systems that education providers delivering AMHP training should have in place to manage the programme. - 3.2 The criteria should also set out our expectations of AMHP professionals, drawing on the competencies set out in Schedule 2.
+The criteria should therefore set clear expectations of the processes and systems that education providers delivering AMHP training should have in place to manage the programme. - 3.2 The criteria should also set out our expectations of AMHP professionals, drawing on the competencies set out in Schedule 2 to the Mental Health Regulations 2008.
 Education providers must ensure that professionals who complete the AMHP training are able to meet these competencies.